hydrophobis/Coatl/README.md

 # Coatl Scripts
-Multiple different simulated malware files for testing your friends, employees or colleagues cyber security skill.
+*Multiple different simulated malware files for testing your friends, employees or colleagues cyber security skill.
+Currently offers 3 un-harmful viruses(except for changing firewall settings).
+They vary in terms of how hard they are to detect and remove.
+What each of them do is listed below*

 # HCoatl.bat
 The most obvious one of the bunch, Hitchhiker Coatl is just scare-ware(and very bad scare-ware at that), will pretty much only work on the people worst at cyber security.